Raewyn Connell: Southern theory

 Connell has developed a sociology of intellectuals that emphasizes the collective character of intellectual labour, and the importance of its social context.
 Her 2007 book Southern Theory extended this to the global dynamics of knowledge production, critiquing the "Northern" bias of mainstream social science which is predominately produced in "metropolitan" universities.
 In doing so, she argues, metropolitan social theory fails to adequately explain social phenomena in the Southern experience.

 She analysed examples of theoretical work deriving from the global South: including the work of Paulin Hountondji, Ali Shariati, Veena Das, Ashis Nandy and Raúl Prebisch.

-Connell has also explored the implications of Southern Theory on gender theory, neoliberalism, and other global knowledge projects.
-She continues to argue in these contexts that historical power differentiations are maintained through imperialistic privileging of thought and that decolonizing this construction of knowledge can revolutionize societies across the globe.
+Connell has also explored the implications of Southern Theory on gender studies in sociology of gender, neoliberalism, and other global knowledge projects.
+She continues to argue in these contexts that historical power differentiation is maintained through imperialistic privileging of thought and that decolonizing this construction of knowledge can revolutionize societies across the globe.
 In her essay in Planning Theory for example, Connell calls for social science to accept subaltern views that have traditionally been ignored so that modern resources can be maximised in various fields such as urban planning, geography, and youth studies.